-Leslie Zenk is Assistant Provost in the Office of Academic Affairs at UNC Charlotte.
+Leslie Zenk is Associate Provost and Chief of Staff in the Office of Academic Affairs at UNC Charlotte.
 She has been a professional in public higher education for over 25 years, formerly as Assistant Director of Admissions at the University of Minnesota, Morris and Assistant to the Vice Provost and Dean for Undergraduate Education at the University of Minnesota, Twin Cities.

-As Associate Graduate Faculty in the Department of Educational Leadership, Zenk has developed two new graduate courses (in-person and asynchronous online): Women in Higher Education and Curriculum in Higher Education, and serves as a mentor and dissertation committee member to students in the Master’s and Doctoral programs.
-She serves on the National Board of Directors for the Honor Society of Phi Kappa Phi including on the Finance and Budget and Investment Committees, on the Advisory Board for the Women in Educational Leadership Symposium, and as a campus representative for the North Carolina ACE Women’s Network.
+As Associate Graduate Faculty in the Department of Educational Leadership, Zenk developed two new graduate courses (in-person and asynchronous online): Women in Higher Education and Curriculum in Higher Education, and serves as a mentor and dissertation committee member to students in the Master’s and Doctoral programs.
+She serves on the National Board of Directors for the Honor Society of Phi Kappa Phi including the Investment Committee, the Advisory Board for the Women in Educational Leadership Symposium, the Board of Directors for Leadership Charlotte, and as a campus representative for the North Carolina ACE Women’s Network.

 A rural Minnesota native, Zenk is a first-generation college student who earned a B.A. in Communication with minors in English and Journalism from the University of Minnesota, Duluth in 1998, and an M.A. and Ph.D. in Educational Policy and Administration (with an emphasis in Higher Education) from the University of Minnesota, Twin Cities in 2006 and 2014.
 Her academic research focuses on leadership and decision making in public universities and the ways in which institutional mission and culture as well as personal identity frame and shape leaders’ decisions.
-Her current research projects include a critical review of leadership literature for women in university leadership as well as a comparative analysis of institutional leadership transitions across the United States and Germany.
+Her current research project includes a comparative analysis of institutional presidential transitions for women leaders across the United States and Germany.